 - 1 tbsp vanilla extract

-Remove the skillet/baking dish from the oven.
-Swirl the pan so the butter can coat the entire pan and the side.
+- Remove the skillet/baking dish from the oven.
+Swirl the pan so the butter can coat the entire pan and the sides.
 Pour the pancake batter into the hot skillet with.
 Bake for 18-20 minutes.
-Don't attempt to spread the batter out.
-Just pour and bake.
+Don't mess around with the batter.
+Just pour and bake right away.

-Drizzle lemon juice over the top of the pancake.
-Dust with powdered sugar.
-Top with fresh berries, whipped cream or maple syrup.
+- When the pancake is done, you can drizzle lemon juice over the top if you like.
+Dust with powdered sugar, top with fresh berries, whipped cream or maple syrup.
 Slice and serve immediately.